 The Japanese word umami itself translates roughly as, “savory deliciousness” or “pleasant, savory taste," which refers to the brothy quality or flavor of meaty foods that this specific taste is derived from.
 The flavor is distinct from saltiness, with a characteristic that makes it linger on your palate.
 It is often described to be “mouth-filling," which suggests a textural sensation, and can be attributed to the flavor that coats the tongue when you eat umami-rich foods.

 You’ll find umami flavor in savory foods such as meat and fish, shiitake mushrooms, tomatoes, and even parmesan cheese.
 This flavor, particularly in Japanese cooking, is associated with broths and soups - that is, foods that have been cooked slowly for a long time to draw out the flavors.
-Whether it be through aging, drying, smoking, curing, stewing, fermenting, these kinds of processes will contribute to the development of umami.
+Whether it be through aging, drying, smoking, curing, stewing, or fermenting, these kinds of processes will contribute to the development of umami.

-Umami is in fact a fairly recent discovery, as it was identified in 1908 by Japanese scientist, Kikunae Ikeda.
-The concept of umami came into being when Ikeda went on an investigation into finding out what is inside a simple dashi stock, and what could make it be so delicious?
+Umami is in fact a fairly recent discovery, as it was identified in 1908 by a Japanese scientist, Kikunae Ikeda.
+The concept of umami came into being when Ikeda went on an investigation into finding out what is inside a simple dashi stock, and what could make it so delicious?
 Dashi is a traditional Japanese soup stock base made by simmering kombu (dried seaweed) in water for a number of hours.
-With this deep-dive into the study of kombu, Ikeda discovered what was the culprit of that distinctive taste: the amino acid glutamate, which is released from the seaweed through this cooking process.
+With this deep dive into the study of kombu, Ikeda discovered what was the culprit of that distinctive taste: the amino acid glutamate, which is released from the seaweed through this cooking process.

 If you get down to the nitty-gritty science of it, umami is defined specifically as a group of certain amino acids and nucleotides: mainly made up of monosodium glutamate (MSG), disodium inosinate, and disodium guanylate.
-Umami comes from these glutamates and other chemicals, which are universally found in all kinds of foods, and particularly those that are high in protein.
+Umami comes from these glutamates and other chemicals, which are universally found in all kinds of foods, particularly those that are high in protein.
 For example, despite getting a bad wrap in recent years, monosodium glutamate (MSG) is naturally present in foods such as green tea and tomatoes.
 So, by processing naturally umami-rich foods through cooking or preserving them, the proteins in the foods are broken down into free amino acids and the glutamate is released.
 And the flavor of umami, such as in kombu dashi, is the result.

 On its own, removed from food, glutamate actually tastes quite mild, with a quality that is difficult to describe, however, it is key to that “mouth-filling” kind of tongue-coating sensation.
 Umami is a distinctive yet subtle taste, but it is best when it is used together with other foods to bring out their best characteristics, with the result being a harmonized and intensified flavor.
-A classic example is combining miso paste (soybean paste) and katsuobushi (flakes of bonito that has been dried, fermented, and smoked).
+A classic example is combining miso paste (soybean paste) and katsuobushi (flakes of bonito that have been dried, fermented, and smoked).
 As they are both rich in umami, when cooked together you get a strong savory aroma, and an almost meaty flavor.
 The umami potential is concentrated by the fermentation process of the beans, and the drying of the katsuobushi.
 This savoriness also comes packed with a punch of proteins that release those juicy amino acids.

 Although it was identified scientifically by Ikeda at this time, cultures around the world have been benefiting from the flavor-enhancing qualities of umami for centuries.
 Even 3,000 years ago, Roman and Greek cultures used fermented fish sauce to give their food an extra kick.
 In the present day, some other naturally umami-rich foods include carrots, corn, shellfish, yeast extracts such as Vegemite and Marmite, and of course fermented soy products.